gkruja/MoneroAndroidwallet/README.md

 - [] Initial activity to either generate a new wallet or load one from file storage.
 		**note:** *For loading wallet from location I'd like to using some sort of file explorer to allow the user to chose the location.
 However, i'm up for ideas.*
 - [] Functionality to select a remote node in the settings fragment.
-- [] Ability to generate a QR image using the integrated address.
-(Receive Fragment)
 - [] Ability to read a QR image and validate data.
 (Send Fragment)
+- [] Wallet will automatically update itself whenever the phone is plugged and connect to WIFI.
 - [] if you have more ideas or features, please PM me.